ornl-sava/nv/paper/UseCase.md

 the machines in the group.
 When the administrator zooms into the LAPP server section of the treemap he sees that all five of the machines seem to be equally at risk.
 In this situation the LAPP servers all have the same weak root password security hole.
+The system administrator will also find that the Wordpress servers suffer from the same weak password vulnerability as the LAPP servers.

 When the administrator zooms back out to the group view and switches the visualization to severity mode the workstations'